PaulineMendras/NLP-ENSAE-3A-MENDRAS-NIETGE-Topic4/README.md

 ## Goal
 This repository contains the experiments related to the project on Text Similarity for the lecture of **Natural Language Processing**.
 The goal of the project is to evaluate automatic metrics for Automatic Story Generation (ASG).
-Correlation are computing between human judgements and automatic metric scores in order to rank these metrics.
+Correlation are computed between human judgements and automatic metric scores in order to rank these metrics.
 Higher the correlation coefficient, better the metric.
 However, it exists three diffrerent correlation coeffcients : Pearson, Spearman and Kendall.
 The project shed light on the need to pay attention to the different cor- relation coefficients as they rank differently the metrics.

 ## Structure of the repository